networknt/light-doc/content/tutorial/eventuate/todo-list/rest-test.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

 Once all modules can be built successfully, we can start the servers and test the todo-list application.

-First we need to make sure Mysql, Zookeeper, Kafka and CDC server for eventuate are up and running.
+First, we need to make sure Mysql, Zookeeper, Kafka and CDC server for eventuate are up and running.

-You can follow this [tutorial][] to start all of them with docker-compose.
+You can follow this [tutorial][] to start all of them with a docker-compose.

 Before we start the rest-command and rest-query, let's create the database and table for the rest-query material view in the same Mysql database for the event store.
-We are going to create another database called todo_db
+We are going to create another database called todo_db.
+If you are using the networknt/mysql docker image, the table is created already.

-Here is the db script and you can use mysql command line or just using any GUI tools to run it against mysql server.
+Here is the database script and you can use mysql command line or just using any GUI tools to run it against MySQL server.

 ```mysql
 create database todo_db;